rudderlabs/rudder-integration-comscore-android/README.md

 Questions?
 Please join our [Slack channel](https://resources.rudderstack.com/join-rudderstack-slack) or read about us on [Product Hunt](https://www.producthunt.com/posts/rudderstack).

-## Getting Started with BranchIO Integration of Android SDK
+## Getting Started with Comscore Integration of Android SDK

 1. Add [Comscore](https://www.comscore.com/) as a destination in the [Dashboard](https://app.rudderlabs.com/) and define ```publisher ID```
 2. Open your project level ```build.gradle``` file, and add the following lines of code: